Chapter in this post:

 My answer: Basically, surf sticks that are plugged into a Mac via USB only provide an Internet connection for the respective Mac.
 If this does not allow internet sharing for other computers, nobody should be able to "surf" secretly.
 I would first rule out this suspicion.

-In order to find the culprit, we have to install an app that can monitor and restrict the data traffic of the MacBook.
-This works great with Tripmode (Homepage).
+In order to find the culprit, we have to App install, which can monitor and restrict the data traffic of the MacBook.
+This works great Tripmode (Homepage).
 An app that i here I have already recommended in connection with the monitoring of the LTE data volume and which is also part of the SetApp subscriptions is when someone booked this by accident.